 Not only do businesses and marketing professionals with this mindset need to get their collective heads out of the sand and take CCPA compliance (and compliance for similar legislation, including GDPR and PIPEDA) seriously, they need to invest in the ideal martech that can help them abide by the personal data measures at all times.

 A consent management platform on its own is certainly a start to ensuring total compliance.
-But if that platform doesn’t cover the mandates of the CCPA and other data privacy laws, you’ll only be wasting time, energy, and money on the solution.
+But if a CMP doesn’t cover the mandates of the CCPA and other data privacy laws, you’ll only be wasting time, energy, and money on the solution.

 A CDP with consent management functionality built in, on the other hand (see: BlueConic) can ensure user consent at the individual level is wholly and persistently accurate and that any data activated cross-channel abides by those consent preferences.